gibbonsd/canvas/api/teacher_activity/ruby/README.md

 The `teacher_activity_to_csv.rb` file in this folder can be used to generate a report of all teacher interactions across all courses in an account.
-The report will be generated in a CSV formatted file and will include the following learning
+The report will be generated in a CSV formatted file and will include the following activities:
-activities:

 * All Discussions